22 Free Road Trip Games for Couples

 Player one says a well-known name like Whitney Houston.

-Player two then says a name of someone beginning with the second name so in this example, ‘h’ like Hunter Schafer.
+Player two then says the name of someone beginning with the second name, so in this example, ‘h’ is like Hunter Schafer.

-If playing in a group, when a player says a name that uses alliteration, which means the same letter for both first and second name such as Charles Chaplin, the order reverses.
+If playing in a group, the order reverses when a player says a name that uses alliteration, which means the same letter for both first and second names, such as Charles Chaplin.

 Are you a Hunter fan?
-Check out our Euphoria Quiz next if so!
+Check out our Euphoria Quiz next if you want to!

 18. Kiss, Marry, Avoid